Spencer-Sch/Calculator_2.0/README.md

 - Successfully transfered logic for "backspace" using TDD.
 All tests passing successfully.

 - Added utilityFunctions.js and successfully transfered "isFloat" using TDD.
 All tests passing successfully.

+Update #3

+- Corrected button combo portion of test descriptions in backspaceLogic.test.js

+- Began transfering logic for 'decimal' using TDD.
+Tests passing successfully.
+To Be Continued...